jfrog/SwampUp2021/SU-201-Intro-to-JFrog-Xray/Lab2/README.md

 ### Step 1 - Create a Watch

--  Click om the Watch tab and create a new watch name “Swampup-watch”
+-  Click om the Watch tab and create a new watch name “swampup-watch”
    <img src="/SU-201-Intro-to-JFrog-Xray/Lab2/images/1.png" alt="Create a watch" style="height: 100px; width:100px;"/>

 -  Add the repositories to by clicking on the **Add Repositories** plus button and add the policy that we just created by clicking on the **Manage Policies** button